 - Graduate Diploma in Drug and Alcohol Studies

 - Graduate Certificate of Natural Medicine

 - Certificate of Management

 Bonnie Lai, Marketing & Projects Officer

-Bonnie joined Moe Life Skills in 2016 to assist with its rebranding and marketing activities.
-She has undertaken a rebuild of the organisation’s website and launch of its Facebook, Twitter, Instagram and LinkedIn accounts.
+Bonnie joined Moe Life Skills in 2016 to assist with its branding and marketing activities.
+She has undertaken a rebuild of the organisation’s website and launch of its social media accounts.

 Bonnie enjoys working at Moe Life Skills because she feels lucky to be part of a great culture where participants, staff and board members are treated as equals and everyone is challenged to the best of their ability.
 She can’t say enough good things about Moe Life Skills and hopes people will come and find out for themselves what a special place this is.

 Bonnie has a business and education background, having worked in business development for various organisations in Hong Kong and Australia.
 She has a number of ongoing projects and splits her time between various business and local community projects that she feels passionate about.
-Bonnie has recently been involved with a project aimed at tackling youth unemployment and education barriers in the Latrobe Valley.
+Bonnie was recently involved in a screen-based arts exhibition showcasing the Victorian disability movement as well as a local project aimed at tackling youth unemployment and education barriers in the Latrobe Valley.